WildLotus-15/CS50W-Project-5-Final/README.md

 index.js is used to make happen all that functionality I have discribed upwards so full load goes on one file

-everything starts after using DOMContentLoaded event listener, first I'm loading all posts which uses fetch call to the url that returns JSON response of all objects from Post class, so then I can use forEach command to build every post from its serialized values returned from array. build post function itself takes post as an input and then accesses its values using dot operator and key name specified after
+everything starts after using DOMContentLoaded event listener, first I'm loading all posts which uses fetch call to the url that returns JSON response of all objects from Post class, so then I can use forEach command to build every post from its serialized values returned from array. build post function itself takes post as an input and then accesses its values using dot operator and key name specified after.

 I used bootstrap cards for container because it has responsive behavior. when post image is created I'm setting its src attribute to post.image (in model seriaze function post.image is equal to image url so image will display by its source). drop down menu helped me to have simpler design It stores four links which are responsible for post editing and deleting (Those are feasible if request user matches with post author), image downloading (to make that happen I set its download and href attribute equal to post.image itself and also used re_path with download path in projects root urls.py), adding post into favourites.

+To make user access their favorite section where all favourite posts are stored first I am checking if user is signed in if not when he tries to create new post is forced to log in.

 To add an post item to user favourites section, update favourite function is being run.
 It fetches into specified url and in dependence of result of an if statement, post is being added to favourites or removed from it.